A Chern-Calabi flow on Hermitian manifolds: Proof of the main theorem

 \section{Proof of the main theorem}

-Our goal in this section is to prove a priori estimates for $\varphi$ along this flow, conditional on a bound on the Chern scalar curvature of the evolving metric, and then use this to prove Theorem \ref{main_thm}.
+Our goal in this section is to prove a priori estimates for $\varphi$ along this flow, conditional on a bound on the Chern scalar curvature of the evolving metric.
+We then prove Theorem \ref{main_thm}.